alerta/alerta-docs/integrations.rst

 ~~~~~~~~~~~~

 Alerta can be configured to receive SeverDensity alerts by adding a webhook
-endpoint to the notification preferences.
+endpoint to the Notification Preferences.

 For details on how to set this up see `SeverDensity webhook`_ page and in the
-``Endpoint URL`` input box append :file:`/webhooks/serverdensity` to the Alerta API URL.
+`Endpoint URL` input box append :file:`/webhooks/serverdensity` to the Alerta API URL.

 .. _SeverDensity webhook: https://support.serverdensity.com/hc/en-us/articles/201017737-Setting-up-webhooks